 This data could help you get an insight into what your competitors are doing and what they are paying for.
 The KEI parameter stands for Keyword Effectiveness Index, which measures how effective this keyword is for that cost per click.

 And always compare ad copies, because sometimes you can find something inspiring.
 For the same purpose, you might want to use https://semrush.com (especially if you need to check competitors in different countries than the US).

 Step 5 – Check out your competitors’ backlinks

 Where do your competitors get their backlinks?
 Why you should know that?

-Knowing where are your competitors backlinks come from, you’ll be able to find and adapt new ideas for your own backlink strategy.
+Knowing where are your competitors’ backlinks come from, you’ll be able to find and adopt new ideas for your own backlink strategy.

 There are plenty of good tools, most of which have more advanced functions through paid subscriptions.
-But there is always free version which can show you fist five links, for example in http://ahrefs.com.
+But there is always a free version that can show you the first five links, for example in https://ahrefs.com.

 The next step is to go to your inbox and wait for the email.
 It could take some time.
 Download the CSV and upload it to your Google Drive.
 Now you’ll be able to see all the backlinks and anchor text tags.